ryancdickson/www.ccadb.org/cas/incident-report.md

 - in the process of researching one incident, another incident with a distinct root cause and/or remediation is discovered.
 - after an incident is marked resolved in Bugzilla, the incident reoccurs.

-All reports MUST be free-standing (i.e., not rely upon the contents of other reports).
-Reports MAY repeat things previously stated in discussions or Bugzilla comments, in which case the report SHOULD state a summary of previous findings.
-The existence of data in discussions or Bugzilla comments does not excuse a CA Owner from the task of compiling a report that aligns with the guidance on this page.
+All reports MUST be free-standing and not rely on the contents of other reports.
+While reports MAY repeat information from discussions or Bugzilla comments, they SHOULD summarize previous findings.
+CA Owners are responsible for compiling a complete report according to these guidelines, even if information exists elsewhere.

 #### What format is used?